10 – We Got It Goin’ On (Lost Highway)

 # 6 – Wanted Dead or Alive

 Well, speaking of soundtracks.
-Bon Jovi’s “Wanted Dead or Alive,” was released on the Slippery When Wet album in 1987.
-Although the song was not written for a specific film, Bon Jovi has been quoted as saying the song was inspired by the heroes and villains of the Wild West he and his fellow band mates grew up watching in 1960s and 70s western movies.
-Nonetheless, “Wanted Dead or Alive,” has appeared on many movie soundtracks including Harley Davidson and the Marlboro Man, and Wild Hogs.
+Bon Jovi’s “Wanted Dead or Alive” was released on the Slippery When Wet album in 1987.
+Although the song was not written for a specific film, Bon Jovi has been quoted as saying the song was inspired by the heroes and villains of the Wild West he and his fellow bandmates grew up watching in 1960s and 70s Western movies.
+Nonetheless, “Wanted Dead or Alive” has appeared on many movie soundtracks, including Harley Davidson and the Marlboro Man, and Wild Hogs.
 It was also featured in an episode of The Sopranos.
 The song’s distinctive guitar licks and production stood out from the rest of the Bon Jovi catalog at the time.

 # 5 – Bad Medicine

 “Bad Medicine becomes the first of the Bon Jovi anthems that so many fans grew up listening to as part of the soundtrack to their lives.
 The song first appeared on the band’s 1988 album, New Jersey.
 It was the lead-off single on the album.
 The song was written by Jon Bon Jovi, Richie Sambora, and legendary 80’s songwriter Desmond Child, who has probably penned more pop-rock hits in the past thirty years than any other top 40 songwriters.
-The opening of the video featured the late great Sam Kinison in a cameo.
+The video’s opening featured the late great Sam Kinison in a cameo.

 # 4 – Runaway